DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [No one can measure to which degree the world has been over-written.
 But, Jeanne, remember one thing.
-World changes always due to humans' will.]
+World changes are always due to humans' will.]

 "..."